-- 4. Select the Folders button to choose which folders to migrate.
+- 1. Select the Email Button to configure the email choices. - 2.
+Select Exchange Server 2013 from the From drop down selection box on the Source Pane on the left side of the screen. - 3.
+Enter the Server Name, User Email Address and Password (if necessary). - 4.
+Select the Folders button to choose which folders to migrate.
 All folders will migrate by default. - 5.
 Select Office 365 from the To drop down selection box in the Target pane on the right side of the screen. - 6.
 Enter the Server Name, User Email Address and Password (if necessary). - 7.
 Insert the different batch variables in the appropriate source and target locations, as desbribed above. - 8.
 Place a checkmark in the Enable Migration Checkbox to enable Email for migration.
 Notice, the green checkmark appears on the Email button after you check the Enable Migration checkbox. - 9.
-Optionally, configure and enable the other migration choices if they are to be included with this batch migration. - 10.
+Optionally, confgure and enable the other migration choices if they are to be included with this batch migration. - 10.
 Select the Start Batch Migration button to complete the migration.
 The Migration Monitor will start and display the real-time migration progress. - 11.
 Once complete, select the OK button to go back to the main screen.

-Exchange/Outlook (v2003, 2007, 2010) Considerations
+Exchange/Outlook (2013) Considerations